A Sacred Place

-Ancestral Puebloans first arrived in the area of Mesa Verde National Park around 550 AD.
+Ancestral Pueblo people first arrived in the area of Mesa Verde National Park around 550 CE.
 Skilled basketweavers and later potters, they were a nomadic people in transition to a more settled way of life.
 At Mesa Verde, they farmed crops such as beans, corn, and squash and supplemented their diet by gathering wild plants and hunting deer, rabbits, squirrels, and other game.
 At first, they lived in pithouses, usually dug into the ground on the mesatops, but sometimes also located in alcoves in the cliffs.
 Later, as their population grew, they built larger houses of adobe, called pueblos.
-By 1000, they were building advanced, multi-story houses of shaped stone.
-Between 1100 and 1300, during the Classic Period, the population at Mesa Verde may have reached several thousand people, with most concentrated in compact villages of many rooms, often with kivas built inside the enclosing walls of the pueblos.
-Ancestral Puebloan people left the remnants of their villages and lives at sites throughout the Four Corners area.
+By 1000, they were building multi-story houses of shaped stone.
+Between 1100 and 1300, the population at Mesa Verde reached several thousand people, with most concentrated in compact villages of many rooms.
+Ancestral Pueblo people left behind footprints of their homes, villages, and cultural objects across the Four Corners area.

-Around 1200 AD, some people began to move back into the cliff-side alcoves.
-Anthropologists and archeologists do not know exactly why this population shift occurred, but Mesa Verde is famous for the cliff dwellings built by this last group of Ancestral Puebloans.
+In the late 1100s, some people began to move back into the cliff-side alcoves.
 Mostly constructed from the late 1190s to late 1270s, these cliff dwellings range in size from one-room structures to villages of more than 150 rooms, such as Cliff Palace and Long House.
 Builders fit the structures to the available space, constructing their villages from sandstone blocks and mud mortar.
-Livings rooms averaged about six feet by eight feet, space enough for two or three persons.
+Living rooms averaged about six feet by eight feet, space enough for two or three people.
 Smaller rooms in the rear and on the upper levels were likely used for storage.
 Most villages included undergound kivas, thought to have been used as ceremonial chambers.

-Visitors should stop at the Mesa Verde Visitor and Research Center (at the park entrance) for information and orientation and to purchase tickets.
+Visitors should stop at the Mesa Verde Visitor and Research Center, at the park entrance, for information and orientation.
 Cliff Palace, Balcony House, and Long House are three of the most impressive sites to see.
-Other highlights include exploring the Chapin Mesa Archeological Museum, taking a self-guided tour of Spruce Tree House, anddriving the Mesa Top Loop Road (six-mile loop).
+Other highlights include exploring the Chapin Mesa Museum, driving the Mesa Top Loop Road and listening to the audio tour narrated by Park Ranger TJ Atsye (Laguna Pueblo).
 Visitors can also hike to the Far View Sites Complex.
-Some historic cliff dwellings offer opportunities for self-guided tours, but others are restricted and can only be visited with a guide.
 Overnight guests can plan to stay at the Far View Lodge or the Morefield Campground.

-Most of the archeological sites open to the public are along the Chapin Mesa or Wetherill Mesa.
+Most of the ancestral sites open to the public are along the Chapin Mesa or Wetherill Mesa.
 As one drives into the park, Montezuma Valley, Park Point, and Geologic overlooks to get a good sense of the Mesa Verde landscape.
 During the summer months, visitors should plan to spend some time at both Chapin Mesa and at Wetherill Mesa.
-Wetherill Mesa is closed from Labor Day to Memorial Day.
+Wetherill Mesa is closed during the winter season.

-Wetherill Mesa is open from Memorial Day to Labor Day, and is reached by a spur road leading from the Far View area.
-Long House, the largest cliff dwelling one can visit on Wetherill Mesa, requires a ticket for a ranger-guided tour, and is accessible by tram from the Wetherill Mesa parking area.
-Step House, also located in an alcove on Wetherill Mesa, is unusual because the visitors can clearly see both dwellings from the 600s and a pueblo from the 1220s, when it was re-occupied by Ancestral Puebloan people.
+Wetherill Mesa is open seasonally (see current hours of operation) and is reached by a spur road leading from the Far View area.
+Long House, the largest cliff dwelling on Wetherill Mesa, requires a ticket for a ranger-guided tour.
+Step House, also located in an alcove on Wetherill Mesa, is unusual because the visitors can clearly see both dwellings from the 600s and a pueblo from the 1220s, when it was re-occupied by Ancestral Pueblo people.
 Wetherill Mesa is always less busy than Chapin Mesa, but there are fewer services available.
 Although there is a snack bar at Wetherill Mesa, visitors should come prepared with snacks, water, and sun protection.

 Sites within the park have been documented by the National Park Service’s Historic American Buildings Survey and Historic American Engineering Record.
 Mesa Verde National Park is also featured in the National Park Service American Southwest Travel Itinerary.